 NTFS stands for New Technology File System.
 This is the file system that is used by the Windows operating system to store, organize, and find the files you stored on a hard disk.
 This file system allows file compression.
 You may have explored .zip or .rar file types.
 This system also allows you to restrict access to crucial files or data on your hard disk.

 But how does NTFS work?
 The file you stored first gets divided into partitions that are available on your hard disk.
 The operating system tracks the files stored in the hard disk.
 The files actually are divided into a lot of little files.
+Click here to learn more about how to format a USB drive.

 What is FAT File System?